Brandochili/ENSE-871-Enums/Digital Wayfinding/ReadMe.md

 **Following are the proposed Digital Wayfindings dpending upon Low-Fidelity Prototypes proposed by the team.**

-Digital_Wayfinding #1 are proposed/followed by Brandon Watson
+Digital_Wayfinding #1 is proposed/followed by Brandon Watson

-Digital_Wayfinding #2 are proposed/followed by Rajesh Sharma
+Digital_Wayfinding #2 is proposed/followed by Rajesh Sharma

-Digital_Wayfinding #3 are proposed/followed by Yamin Mowla
+Digital_Wayfinding #3 is proposed/followed by Yamin Mowla

-Digital_Wayfinding #4 are proposed/followed by S M Rizwan Islam Rhythm
+Digital_Wayfinding #4 is proposed/followed by S M Rizwan Islam Rhythm